thadtorix/pleasant-steel/src/pages/index.md

 sections:
   - component: HeroBlock
     content: >-
-      From time to time, I write a few words I hope are worth sharing and post them here.
-Along with my own work, you can find posts about places I've been or other things I've found worth sharing.
+      From time to time, I post some of the pieces of I've **written**.
+Along with my own work, you'll find other things I've **found** worth sharing & a little bit about places I've **been**.

+      you can find posts about places I've been or other things I've found worth sharing.

       If you've landed here by mistake, you can follow this link to jump back to